bitovi/hatchify/README.md

 ```

 With Hatchify, you can make a POST request and assign its related record
-in a single request following JSON:API.
+in a single request, per the JSON:API spec.

 ```bash
 curl --request POST 'http://localhost:3000/api/users' \